progamesigner/dotfiles/README.md

 ### ZSH

 This will configure ZSH to source some default files.
 It will load `$ZSH_PROFILE/*.zsh` files in starting-up.
 This can be skipped with `NO_ZSH=1`.

+## Example

+In my real setup, I use [Syncthing](https://syncthing.net/) to sync this repository with some `.*` folders, including ignore file for Syncthing, private network SSH configurations, Docker, Kubernetes, and even customized ZSH (mostly [oh-my-zsh](https://ohmyz.sh/) and [zsh-users](https://github.com/zsh-users)) etc.